 - Implement incentives to pay early, such as a settlement discount

-- Reduce their credit limit.
+- Reduce their credit limit or credit terms

-How to build a cash flow forecast
+How to build cash flow forecasts

-The starting point for building your cash flow forecast is the same for either your 12-month forecast or your 13-week forecast.
+The starting point for building your cashflow forecast is the same for either your 12-month forecast or your 13-week forecast.
 Below is a list of the things you need to get started:

 - A spreadsheet tool to build the forecast in, I would recommend either Google Sheets or Microsoft Excel

 - Details of all your regular payments in and out